Ashutosh Saxena: Research

-Saxena has authored over 100 published papers in the areas of deep learning, robotics, and 3D computer vision.
+Saxena has authored over 100 published papers in the areas of large-scale robot learning and artificial intelligence, with 20,000+ citations.
 His work in the fields of computer vision and deep learning have been featured in press releases and academic journal reviews.

-Ashutosh's early work includes the Stanford Artificial Intelligence Robot (STAIR) and Make3D, which enables the estimation of depth from a single image.
+Ashutosh's early work includes the Stanford Artificial Intelligence Robot (STAIR), an AI models that enables to perform tasks such as unload items from a dishwasher, which was covered on the front-page of New York Times.
+His work on Make3D, was the first work that estimated 3D depth from a single still image.
 At Cornell University, Ashutosh led the Robot Learning Lab, which used a machine learning approach to train robots to perform tasks in human environments such as generalizing manipulation in 3D point-clouds where robots learn to transfer manipulation trajectories to novel objects utilizing a large sample of demonstrations from crowdsourcing.